 Season with a heavy hand

-“Get a coating of seasoning on it,” Mayor advises.
+“Get a coating of seasoning on it,” the Mayor advises.

-Demonstrating his very own approach, he points out that now not all seasonings stick, and some will fall through a grill’s grates.
+Demonstrating his approach, he points out that not all seasonings stick and some will fall through a grill’s grates.
 Nothing too exotic, he indicates.
 “Salt and pepper.
-Or you could make your own (combo of) cracked black pepper, onion powder, garlic powder, that’s preferred, that’s what we use,” he adds.
+Or you could make your own (combo of) cracked black pepper, onion powder, and garlic powder.
+That’s preferred; that’s what we use,” he adds.

 Heat